 - Pay attention to the tricky bone robbers.
 An overactive thyroid can hasten bone loss, and type 2 diabetes may cause an increase in your risk of fractures.
 These conditions become more frequent in your 40s.

 - Evaluate your risk factors.
-If you’ve ever experienced a fracture in your adult days, if you have a family history of fractures or osteoporosis, if you are very thin, or if you’ve ever had an eating disease, you have an enhanced possibility of developing osteoporosis.
+If you’ve ever experienced a fracture in your adult days, if you have a family history of fractures or osteoporosis, if you are very thin or if you’ve ever had an eating disease, you have an enhanced possibility of developing osteoporosis.
 Share all these problems with your physician; you may require getting your bone density checked if you haven’t entered menopause until now.

 - Talk about hormone therapy with your consultant.
 Short-term hormone replacement therapy (HRT) to regulate your perimenopausal signs, such as hot flashes, is not measured risky and can be just well for the bones.
-But with time, HRT can enhance the risk of a heart attack or breast cancer, so talk about the pros and cons of your concerned physician.
+But with time, HRT can enhance the risk of a heart attack or breast cancer, so talk about the pros and cons with your concerned physician.

 Why is bone health so essential?

 Your bones are constantly altering – new bone is made and old bone gets worn-out continuously.
 In young ages, your body makes new bone more rapidly than it breaks down old bone, and your bone mass augments.
-Most individuals reach their peak bone mass roughly around the age of ’30s.
-Later on, bone remodeling carries on, but you lose a little more bone mass than you put on.
+Most individuals reach their peak bone mass roughly around the age of 30’s.
+Later on, bone remodelling carries on, but you lose a little more bone mass than you put on.

-What are the chances to develop osteoporosis – a condition that results in the weakening and thinning of bones making them brittle – depends on how much bone mass you reach by the time you reach the age of 30 and how quickly you lose it later on.
+What are the chances to develop osteoporosis – a condition that results in weakening and thinning of bones making them brittle – depends on how much bone mass you reach by the time you reach the age of 30 and how quickly you lose it later on.
 The higher your peak bone mass is, the higher bone you have “in the bank” and the less liable you are to develop osteoporosis with age.